The Graded Classification Conjecture holds for graphs with disjoint cycles: Prerequisites

 All out-splits we consider are with respect to either a partition of the set of edges emitted from a regular vertex or the set of edges emitted from an infinite emitter such that only one partition set is infinite.
-The operation of taking the {\em out-amalgamation} of a graph with respect to some $v$ and $\mathcal P$ is inverse to the operation of taking the out-split.
+The operation of taking the {\em out-amalgamation} of a vertex $v$ with respect to some $\mathcal P$ is the inverse of taking the out-split.
 So, the graph $E$ is the out-amalgamation of $E_{v, \mathcal P}.$

-We often deal with the case when $v$ is regular and $\mathcal E_i$ is a single element set for $i=1,\ldots, |\so^{-1}(v)|.$ We call the out-split graph with respect to this partition the {\em maximal out-split with respect to $v$}.
-If $V\subseteq E^0$ is a set of regular vertices, the graph obtained by performing the maximal out-splits with respect to every $v\in V$ is said to be the {\em maximal out-split with respect to $V$} and the term {\em the maximal out-split} is used in the case when $V$ is the set of all regular vertices.
+We often deal with the case when $v$ is regular and $\mathcal E_i$ is a single element set for $i=1,\ldots, |\so^{-1}(v)|.$ We call the out-split graph with respect to this partition the {\em maximal out-split of $v$}.
+If $V\subseteq E^0$ is a set of regular vertices, the graph obtained by performing the maximal out-splits of every $v\in V$ is said to be the {\em maximal out-split of $V$} and the term {\em the maximal out-split} is used in the case when $V$ is the set of all regular vertices.
 We are interested in the case when $V$ is the set of all regular vertices not on any cycle.
 We say that the maximal out-split with respect to this set is the {\em total out-split} of $E$ and denote it by $E_{\tot}$.
 So, $E_{\tot}$ is a graph in which every regular vertex which is not in a cycle emits exactly one edge.